What helps groups create momentum? Here are a few lessons from around the world.

 The above example raises another way to create momentum, which is the use of suspense.
 We don’t know what will happen on 7 October—and that creates interest and causes people to talk about it, too.

-Sometimes our campaign naturally has dates like that which create suspense.
+Sometimes our campaigns naturally have dates that create suspense.
 But when those aren’t in our campaign (or even when they are), we can take a powerful attitude and create our own actions that involve suspense.

 What would happen?
 That’s what allies, the media, and the public wanted to know.
 The boldness enticed people.
 It created interest, curiosity, and momentum.